Our Karoo Story

 Ralph Waldo Emerson

 Today it is almost impossible to imagine abundant wildlife living here naturally.
 A century of ostrich, sheep and cattle farming has decimated this landscape.
 Yet the Karoo remains one of the most ecologically diverse semi-desert areas in the world.
-Our ambition is to restore this incredible eco-system to secure the land for future generations.
+Our ambition is to restore this incredible eco-system to secure the land and it’s wildlife for future generations.

 We are the custodians of the biodiversity of the land: in the modern world, we have to find ways for the land to support the people who have settled here.
 We run a working farm and guest lodge, managing our natural resources alongside scientific conservation principles.